Parameters

 You can postpone enabling withdrawals using Kailua at any later point in time after successful migration.

-Proposal Block Span
+Proposal Output Count / Output Block Span

 These commitments are published as Blobs, which means you should optimize your block span S